niklas-may/sanity-generator/README.md

 });
 ```

-If you run `$ yarn sanity-generate` now, it expands the projection to transform all types with their associated resolver:
+If you run `$ npx sanity-generator` now, it expands the projection to transform all types with their associated resolver:

 ```TypeScript
 // sanity-generator/queries/getPages.ts